weleoka/kaica_dun/README.md

 ## Joblist & QnA
 todo: What is @ManyToOne(fetch = FetchType.LAZY)?
-todo: Discriminator column and uniqe ID column for Avatar?
-todo: Standardise id fields where `this.id` applies to all Entities and `entityId` is the FK column name if
-    referencing the PK, or simply `entity` if field variable is holding `entity` instance.
-todo: Decide upon Entities holding instances of FK referenced Entities or EntityID's.

 todo: put a global annotations file package-info.java file in a sensible place (maybe `/src/main/resources`) and make sure that it is read by Hibernate.